ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/05-programming-preliminaries.md

 Our goal is to keep things simple and explain the concept in a way that can be easily translated into the syntax of any programming language you prefer.
 For this reason, we have adopted a straightforward notation for compound data types in our pseudocode.
-Here is an example of how to define a dynamic array (see section @sec:dynamic-arrays):
+Here is an example of how to define a dynamic array (see @sec:dynamic-arrays):

     datatype ArrayStack of T implements Stack of T:
         data: Array of T